shrutikapoor08/devjoke/README.md

 Best pickup line for a JS dev ?

 - Be the promise to my callback ❤️.
 ***
+- A QA engineer walks into a bar.
+  Orders a beer.
+Orders 0 beers.
+  Orders 99999999999 beers.
+  Orders a Iizard.
+Orders -1 beers.
+  Orders a ueicbksjdhd.

+- First real customer walks in and asks where the bathroom is.
+The bar bursts into flames, killing everyone.

+***

 📄 Documentation is like sex.

 When it's good, it's very good.